Things to Keep in Mind for Room Draw

 If you require a medical accommodation for next year, remember you must apply for medical accommodations annually.
 The form is located here.

 This form must be filled out by your health care practitioner.
-Depending on the nature of situation, documentation should be submitted to the Student Health and Counseling Services (for medical or psychiatric issues) or to Dr. Frona Brown (for documented learning differences).
+Depending on the nature of situation, documentation should be submitted to Student Health and Counseling Services (for medical or psychiatric issues) or to Dr. Frona Brown (for documented learning differences).
 Staff in these offices will make a decision as to whether special housing accommodations should be offered.
 Medical assignments must be approved each year.
-Students will be notified of their medical accommodation on April 5, 2013.
+Students will be notified of their medical accommodation.

 All requests will be reviewed on a case-by-case basis, and documentation of a special need or disability does not guarantee your application will be approved.
 Assignments are made only if space is available.
 Assignment to a specific residence hall cannot be guaranteed.
 Learning disabilities, attention deficit disorder, and most psychological disorders generally do not warrant special housing.